 1 – Tangerine

 Tangerine is believed to be a slightly sativa-dominant hybrid, and it has mysterious origins.
 It is believed to be the result of a four times backcross of CH9 and was created by a company called CH9 Female Seeds.
-It is a pretty potent strain with a THC content of between 18% and 22%, but it also has up to 2% CBD, which helps its status as a medical marijuana strain.
+It is a pretty potent strain with a THC content of between 13% and 18%, but it also has up to 2% CBD.

-Users report feeling euphoric soon after using Tangerine, and this is followed by a general feeling of happiness.
-Don’t be surprised if you begin giggling uncontrollably for no good reason.
-The indica side of Tangerine eventually takes over and provides you with a mild sedative effect.
-You will feel relaxed but not sleepy.
+Users report feeling euphoric soon after using Tangerine, and a general feeling of happiness follows this.
+The indica side of Tangerine eventually takes over and provides its consumers with a mild sedative effect.
+This strain instills a feeling of relaxation but not sleepiness.

 Tangerine is very much a strain where the taste matches the name.
-It offers gorgeous sweet and zesty flavors such as tangerines and pineapples.
-As well as alleviating stress, Tangerine can help patients in chronic pain from GI issues.
-You will attain a pleasant high that never threatens to interfere with your everyday duties.
+It offers sweet and zesty flavors such as tangerines and pineapples.
+As well as helping to alleviate stress, Tangerine may help patients in chronic pain from GI issues.
+Tangerine consumers may experience a pleasant high that is unlikely to interfere with their everyday duties.

 2 – Blueberry Diesel

 This strain was bred in California and is a cross of a pair of superstars: Sour Diesel and Blueberry.
-Please note that there are other stains also called ‘Blueberry Diesel’ that are a cross of Blueberry and NYC Diesel, or a mix of Blueberry Cheese and Purp Diesel genetics.
-In any case, the Blueberry Diesel we are talking about here is a slightly indica-dominant hybrid with a THC level ranging from 14% to 23%, and minimal CBD.
+Please note that there are other strains also called ‘Blueberry Diesel’ that are a cross of Blueberry and NYC Diesel, or a mix of Blueberry Cheese and Purp Diesel genetics.

-Blueberry Diesel provides users with a calming and relaxing high.
-After a while, you may feel more focused than usual; a feeling that is accompanied by happiness and elation.
+Blueberry Diesel provides its consumers with a calming and relaxing high.
+After a while, Blueberry Diesel consumers may feel more focused than usual, a feeling that is accompanied by happiness and elation.
 It is an excellent social strain because of its propensity to induce laughter.
-Ultimately, this strain can result in couch lock due to its potent sedative qualities.
+Ultimately, this strain can result in couchlock due to its potent sedative qualities.

 It is an excellent evening strain with effects that can last for up to three hours.
 The sweet blueberry flavor has a hint of diesel, which gives it an extra kick.
-Blueberry Diesel is used to treat nausea and is also believed to help stimulate the appetite.
-If your GI pain is causing you anxiety, this strain can soothe your nerves, and allow you to enjoy a better quality of sleep.
+Blueberry Diesel may be useful for relieving nausea and is also believed to help stimulate the appetite.
+This strain may also be helpful for GI patients with anxiety.
+It may even help its consumers to enjoy better quality sleep, too.

 3 – Tutankhamen

 This strongly sativa-dominant hybrid comes from the AK47 strain.
 It was created by Pyramid Seeds, and its THC level varies from a reasonable 18% to an extremely potent 29%!
-It is a strain that can work for GI pain sufferers due to the strength of the high.
-It begins with a cerebral rush and is followed up by a feeling of numbness that does a nice job taking the edge off any pain you feel.
+It is a strain that may work for GI pain sufferers due to the strength of the high.
+It begins with a cerebral rush and is followed up by a feeling of numbness, which may dull any feeling of pain.

-The strongest cuts of Tutankhamen are among the most potent weed you’ll find on the market.
-The intense head high comes on early and makes you feel happy and, ultimately, euphoric.
-Even so, your mind remains clear as creativity takes hold.
-You may also feel a slight burst of energy.
-The sweet and fruity flavors are very agreeable on the palate.
+The strongest cuts of Tutankhamun are among the most potent strains that are on the market.
+The intense head high comes on early and can lead to a feeling of euphoria.
+Even so, this strain does not affect one’s mental clarity.
+It may even stimulate some creative thinking too.
+The Tutankhamun strain may also provide its consumers with a slight burst of energy, too.
+Also, the sweet and fruity flavors are very pleasant on the palate.

-Medical marijuana users love Tutankhamen because of its ability to provide energy, a noteworthy high, and a feeling of joy.
-It is widely used by individuals with conditions such as PTSD and depression, but it is also used to relieve pain.
-This is mainly because you are so focused on the cerebral high that you can’t feel much pain elsewhere in the body.
+Medical marijuana users love Tutankhamun because of its ability to provide energy, a noteworthy high, and a feeling of joy.
+It is widely used by individuals with conditions such as PTSD and depression, and it may be useful at relieving pain.

 4 – Gigabud

 As you probably guess, Gigabud is known for its enormous nugs.
 It is a slightly indica-dominant hybrid that’s a cross of Northern Lights and Big Bud.
-G13 bred this strain to produce an intense physical high that can take your mind off any pains and aches you feel.
+G13 bred this strain to produce an intense physical high that can take a person’s mind off any pains and aches that they might be feeling.
 Its THC content is reasonable at 18-19%, and its CBD content is very low.

 The intense cerebral high elevates the mood and often provides users with a boost in energy.
-Despite the strength of the head high, the mind remains clear, which means you can continue with your daily chores.
-However, the body high creeps up on you, and ultimately, you’ll find it extremely hard to even move!
-Gigabud causes a severe case of the munchies, which is great news for GI pain sufferers who find it hard to eat.
+Despite the strength of the head high, the mind remains clear, which enables its consumers to continue with their daily chores.
+However, Gigabud’s body high creeps up on its consumers, and ultimately, they may find it extremely hard even to move!
+Gigabud may also stimulate one’s appetite too, which is great news for GI pain sufferers who find it hard to eat.

-Gigabud has a classic herbal and pine taste that isn’t exactly mouth-watering but is far from being unpleasant.
+Gigabud has a classic herbal and piney taste that isn’t exactly mouth-watering but is far from being unpleasant.
 The physical high is what draws medical marijuana users to this strain.
-If you are in constant pain, Gigabud could be a real boon.
-It also works to alleviate stress and could be effective if you have insomnia.
+It also works to alleviate stress and could be effective for people with insomnia.

 5 – Durban Poison

-As you can guess from the name, this strain originates from the South African city of Durban.
-It was brought to the U.S. in the 1970s by a weed activist and is a pure South African Sativa.
-As a result, it is known for providing users with an energetic cerebral high that makes it popular as a Wake and Bake strain.
-Its THC content is between 16% and 20%, so it is suitable for moderately experienced users.
+This strain originates from the South African city of Durban.
+It was brought to the U.S. in the 1970s by a cannabis activist and is a purely South African sativa.
+As a result, it is known for providing users with an energetic cerebral high.
+Its THC content is between 16% and 26%.

-If GI pain is getting you down in the morning, try a few hits of Durban Poison.
-It works to invigorate you and is also associated with increases in creativity.
-The cerebral high is extremely stimulating and could enhance your mood.
-The strain is also famous for the strong pine taste it provides when inhaled; although it leaves a delightful citrus taste on the tongue.
+Durban Poison is an invigorating strain that is also associated with increased creativity.
+The cerebral high is extremely stimulating and could enhance its consumer’s mood.
+The strain is also famous for its strong piney taste when inhaled, although it leaves a delightful citrus taste on the tongue.

-As a medical marijuana strain, Durban Poison is mainly associated with treating conditions such as anxiety, depression, and stress.
-It is believed to help remove unhappy thoughts while you are high, and it does all of this without causing a sedative effect.
-This strain is also used to treat nausea and can help improve the appetite of those undergoing a range of different appetite-reducing treatments.
+As a medical marijuana strain, Durban Poison is mainly used by consumers with conditions such as anxiety, depression, and stress.
+The good news is that it does not have any sedating effects.
+This strain may be useful for relieving nausea and helping to improve the appetite of those undergoing a range of different treatments.